Oklahoma Law Enforcement Memorial

 Herbert E. Marlow - Officer

-Dewey Police Department
+Dewey Police Department November 11, 1922

 At 3:30 a.m.
-Saturday morning, November 11, 1922, Officers Herbert Marlow and Ralston while patrolling observed two men inside a clothing store putting clothes in suitcases.
+Saturday morning, November 11, 1922, Officers Herbert Marlow, 35, and Ralston while patrolling observed two men inside a clothing store putting clothes in suitcases.
 Officer Marlow sent Officer Ralston, who was unarmed, for the other armed officer on duty while Marlow stood by an open door of the store.
-Officer Herbert Marlow was unaware that the streetlight back lighted him.
+Officer Herbert Marlow was unaware that the streetlight back lit him.
 A third man acting as look out shot Officer Herbert Marlow in the left lung with a rifle with the bullet then traveling downward.
 Officer Herbert Marlow fired all five rounds in his revolver before he collapsed.
 The returning officers pursued the suspects, but they escaped.
 The two officers then returned and found Officer Herbert Marlow to be dead.

 Officer Herbert Marlow is buried in Green Lawn Cemetery, Columbus, Franklin County, Ohio.

-OLEM – 8S-2-3 (Hubert) NLEOM – 19E20
+OLEM – 8S-2-3 (Hubert E Marlow) NLEOM – 19E20

 Mickey Bryant Maroney - Special Agent